PythonCharmers/python-future/docs/source/custom_iterators.rst

+.. _custom-iterators:
 Custom iterators
 ----------------

-If you define your own iterator, there is an incompatibility in the method name across Py3 and Py2.
+If you define your own iterators, there is an incompatibility in the method name across Py3 and Py2.
 On Python 3 it is ``__next__``, whereas on Python 2 it is ``next``.